jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <img src="{{ site.baseurl }}/assets/2022/retention-smiling-curve.png" alt="Retention - smiling curve" />

+There is also saying that if you have PMF you know it.
+There are usually multiple indicators: users growth, people reaching out with positive feedback, etc.

 <h2>Growth strategies</h2>

 After you determine that you have PMF, it's time to grow.
 There are a lot of different ways to grow.
 This is a comprehensive, but not exhaustive, list of growth strategies: